| expand content | forums | advertise |

 1. Double-click the torrent and check the list of Trackers to ensure it matches the value provided by the tracker operator.
 If it is wrong, delete and recreate the torrent again

-2. If you are using another computer to host the tracker, make sure that computer is able to port forward.
+2. If you are using another computer to host the tracker, make sure that computer is setup for port forwarding correctly.

 3. You may need to upload your torrent at the tracker website and download it back again.
-After downloading it back, open the torrent in uTorrent and set the Save folder as the folder you selected when you created the torrent. uTorrent should automatically begin seeding the file.
+After downloading it back, open the torrent in uTorrent and set the Save folder as the same folder you selected when you created the torrent. uTorrent will recheck and automatically begin seeding the file.

 4. The tracker may require registration or some other action from you.
-Check the Trackers tab > Status column for the error details.
+Check the tab Trackers > Status column for the details of the error.

 12. You're now set and are seeding the torrent!